The game Pickomino

 I built an AI player in Python.
 It is not optimized for speed but can play a full game in about 62ms62ms.
 I am currently porting it to React, so stay put!

-Below is a table with the average number of turns per game played by nn AI players.
-When stealing is disabled, the average number of turns is 25, regardless of the number of players.
-When stealing is enabled, however, the average duration scales linearly with the number of players.
-By effectively using the stealing mechanism, the AI can double the number of turns per game.
+The table below illustrates the average number of turns per game played by up to six AI players.
+When the stealing mechanism is disabled, the average number of turns remains consistent at 25, regardless of the number of players.
+However, when stealing is enabled, the average duration scales linearly with the number of players.
+By effectively leveraging the stealing mechanism, the AI can nearly double the total number of turns in a game.

-Early on in the game, many tiles remain to pick up.
-As the game progresses, tiles with a higher value stay on the table, decreasing the chance of a successful pick-up.
-This increases both the incentive to steal and the loss rate.
-These trends can be seen in the stacked area graph below.
-It shows the mean turn outcome of 10000 games.
-The spike at the final turn is an artifact since every game ends by picking up a tile by definition.
-The horizontal axis is the number of turns, scaled to the mean game length.
-The vertical axis expresses the share of turns ending in either picking up a tile from the table, losing a turn, returning a tile to the table if the player has any, or stealing a tile from another player.
+In the early stages of the game, a plethora of tiles are available for players to collect.
+As the game advances, higher-value tiles remain on the table, reducing the likelihood of successful pick-ups.
+This dynamic not only increases the incentive to steal tiles but also raises the rate of loss.
+These trends are visually represented in the stacked area graph below, which depicts the mean turn outcomes across 10,000 games.
+The spike observed at the final turn is a natural artifact, as every game concludes with a player picking up a tile.
+The horizontal axis indicates the number of turns, scaled to reflect the average game length, while the vertical axis represents the proportion of turns that result in either picking up a tile from the table, losing a turn, returning a tile if the player has one, or stealing a tile from another player.

 SKIP SKIP SKIP SKIP SKIP SKIP